Founded by Robert L. Hunker (1927-2009)

 Jonathan Holody was born and raised in Peninsula, Ohio.
 He enjoyed swimming at the Quarry and was a Boy Scout in Richfield’s Troop 387, achieving the rank of Eagle Scout.
 Following his graduation from Woodridge High School, Jonathan spent four summers as an Ocean Rescue Lifeguard in Kill Devil Hills, North Carolina.
 He received his Bachelor’s degree from Ohio University and a Master’s Degree in Urban Planning from Cleveland State University.

-He and his wife, Emily (Hampshire) Holody live in Cleveland, Ohio with their two daughters, Josephine and Mae.
+He and his wife, Emily (Hampshire) Holody live in Cleveland, Ohio with their four daughters, Josephine, Mae, Alice, and Blossom.
 He is employed as a Program Officer in Cuyahoga County’s Department of Development.

 Jonathan was invited to join the Foundation’s Board of Directors by Mr. Hunker in 2007 following their work together on a historic preservation project in Peninsula.